Last updated on June 18th, 2021 at 05:37 pm

-Slow Cooker Pot Roast made with red wine is easy to make and delicious, packed with meat and veggies, that is perfect for any occasion.
+Slow Cooker Pot Roast made with red wine is easy to make and delicious, packed with meat and veggies.
+A perfectly tender and fall apart recipe for any occasion!

-By using the Slow Cooker for this meal, the meat will come out extremely tender and juicy, and among the best you can have!
-Our other favorite Slow Cooker recipes are Slow Cooker French Dip Sandwich, Slow Cooker Brown Sugar Ham with Orange Glaze and Slow Cooker Asian Short Ribs.
+By using the Slow Cooker for this meal, the meat will come out extremely tender and juicy, and among the best, you can have!
+Our other favorite Crockpot recipes are French Dip Sandwich, Slow Cooker Brown Sugar Ham with Orange Glaze and Asian Short Ribs.

 - Very easy to make with minimal prep work.